 They include public schools, private institutions, international schools as well as different regional boards, each having its own set down curricula and quality.

-Even if there are perceived improvements in school enrolment especially for the less privileged children owing to the implementation of the RTE Act the following areas still remain contentious; equitable access to inadequate facilities, quality education and poor teaching pedagogy among others.
+Even if there are perceived improvements in school enrolment especially for the less privileged children owing to the implementation of the RTE Act.
+The following areas still remain contentious; equitable access to inadequate facilities, quality education and poor teaching pedagogy among others.

 The learning culture in the Indian education system is highly exam-oriented, academic success-driven as well as rote memorizing.